awsdocs/aws-cdk-guide/doc_source/use_cfn_template.md

 ------

-To put the imported resources under the control of your AWS CDK app, simply add the stack to the `App` as usual\.
+To put the imported resources under the control of your AWS CDK app, add the stack to the `App` as usual\.

 ------
 #### [ TypeScript ]